f5devcentral/f5-automation-labs/docs/class1/module1/lab4.rst

 We will specifically cover the items in **BOLD** above in the following labs.
-It should be noted that many permutations of the Device Onboarding process exist due to the nature of customer environments.
-This class is designed to teach enough information so that you can then apply the knowledge learned and help articulate and/or deliver a specific solution to your customer.
+It should be noted that many permutations of the Device Onboarding process exist due to the nature of different organizations.
+This class is designed to teach enough information so that you can then apply the knowledge learned and help articulate and/or deliver a specific solution.

 ..
 TODO:: Add logical diagram